 Damage to your ankle and foot can cause significant pain and immobility, making it hard for you to get around.
 If foot and ankle pain is disrupting your life, the multidisciplinary team at Performance Pain and Sports Medicine can help.
 Their interventional pain experts provide physical therapies, regenerative medicine techniques, complementary approaches, and injectable treatments to relieve foot and ankle pain.
-Find out more by calling one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Raritan, or Lawrenceville, New Jersey, today.
+Find out more by calling one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Lawrenceville, New Jersey, today.

 Common causes of foot and ankle pain include: